Ahmad

-Ahmad (أحمد) is an Arabic male given name common in most parts of the Muslim world.
-Other English spellings of the name include Ahmed.
+Ahmad (أحمد) is an Arabic male given name common in most parts of the Muslim world, since it is one of the well-known names of prophet Muhammad.
+Other English spellings of the name include Ahmed, Ahmmad.
 It is also used as a surname.

-Etymology
+Lexicology

 The word derives from the root ح م د (ḥ-m-d), from the Arabic أَحْمَدَ, from the verb حَمِدَ (ḥameda, "to thank or to praise"), non-past participle يَحْمَدُ.

-Lexicology

-As an Arabic name, it has its origins in a Quranic prophecy attributed to Jesus in the Quran which most Islamic scholars concede is about Muhammad.
-It also shares the same roots as Mahmud, Muhammad, Hamed, and Hamad.
+As an Arabic name, it has its origins in a Quranic prophecy attributed to Isa (Jesus) in the Quran speaking about another Abrahamic prophet with an Arab name of Ahmmad (The Praised One) following him, which most Islamic scholars agree is about Muhammad.
+It also shares the same Arabic roots as Mahmud, Muhammad, Hamed, and Hamad.
 In its transliteration, the name has one of the highest number of spelling variations in the world.

 Some Islamic traditions view the name Ahmad as another given name of Muhammad at birth by his mother, considered by Muslims to be the more esoteric name of Muhammad and central to understanding his nature.
 Over the centuries, some Islamic scholars have suggested the name's parallel is in the word 'Paraclete' from the Biblical text, although this view is not universal considering translations, meanings and etymology.

 Traditional Islamic sources, such as Sahih al-Bukhari, Sahih Muslim, and others contain hadith in which Muhammad personally refers to himself as Ahmad.

 Christian orientalists such as W. Montgomery Watt, however, claim that the use of Ahmad as a proper name for "Muhammad" did not exist until well into the second Islamic century, previously being used only in an adjectival sense.
 Watt concludes that the development of the term being used as a name in reference to Muhammad came later in the context of Christian-Muslim polemics, particularly with Muslim attempts to equate Muhammad with the Biblical 'Paraclete', owing to a prophecy attributed to Jesus in the Quranic verse 61:6.